Lcarvajal/Lcarvajal.github.io/_posts/2015-6-20-C++-Operator-Overloads.md

 ---
 layout: post
 title: Why can IO operator overloads not be written as member functions?
+(C++)
 ---
 The reason IO operator overloads can’t be written as member functions lies in their binary property.
 This means they need to take two operands in order to perform.